allileong/aliases-repro/README.md

 Actual: `undefined` is returned instead.

-If I change the hardcoded alias to an alias not containing a period character, then it fetches the expected username.
+If I change index.js to fetch the username for an alias that does not contain the period ('.') character, then I get back the username I expect.